Felix Howard

 Felix Howard (born 14 January 1973) is a British songwriter, record producer, A&R and publisher.

 Early life

+Howard's father was music agent Anthony "Tony" Howard, whose aunt was married to trumpeter Eddie Calvert.

-A model as a child, Howard was photographed by Jamie Morgan and styled by Ray Petri for the cover of The Face magazine.
-During the 1980s he appeared in music videos for several songs, including Sting's "Russians" in 1985, Madonna's "Open Your Heart" in 1986He also appeared in the Mantronix video for "Got to Have Your Love" and in the Nick Kamen video for "Each Time You Break My Heart".
+A model as a child, Felix Howard was photographed by Jamie Morgan and styled by Ray Petri for the cover of The Face magazine.
+During the 1980s, Howard appeared in music videos for several singles, including Sting's "Russians" in 1985, Madonna's "Open Your Heart" in 1986.
+Howard also appeared in the Mantronix video for "Got to Have Your Love" and in the Nick Kamen video for "Each Time You Break My Heart".

 Career

 His songwriting credits include working alongside Amy Winehouse, Sia, The Sugababes among many others.
 In 2007, he joined EMI Publishing as an A&R manager and signed Calvin Harris, Lana Del Rey, MNEK, James Vincent McMorrow, Tinchy Stryder, Sam Sparro, Hurts, Beverley Knight, Tom Jones, and many others.

 In 2008, Howard was made VP, A&R at EMI and in 2009 he was made head of A&R EMI UK and Europe Creative.

 After leaving EMI before the Sony merger, Howard went on to consult for Daniel Lieberberg at Universal Records and was involved with the Klangkarussell album and signed Lewis Capaldi with Lieberberg.

 Previously, Howard was director of A&R for the US division of Budde Publishing in Los Angeles.
 He worked at Method Management in an A&R role.
 In December 2020, Howard joined BMG as director A&R (New Recordings) in London.
 At BMG, Howard worked with Gabrielle, Ultra Nate, Katie Melua, Louis Tomlinson, Zak Abel and Lady Blackbird.
 He joined Kassner Music Publishing in 2025 as Head of A&R.